 - Situation: you are looking for jobs online

 - Thoughts: This is pointless, I am never going to find a job

 - Behavior: punch the computer and go play a video game.

-- You and the therapist will work to recognize cognitive distortions in this scenario, how to change them to more helpful thought patterns, and in return this is going to change the feelings, body sensations, and ending behavior as well.
+- Firstly, you and the therapist would work to recognize the cognitive distortions in this scenario.
+Secondly, you will work on how to change them to more helpful thought patterns.
+And lastly, in return this is going to change the feelings, body sensations, and ending behavior as well.

 - Situation: You are looking for jobs online